 Research for authorities and companies

 The major market for this type of research are risk/benefit assessors/managers at the national and European authority level.
-Additionally, food chemical industry follows the leads given them by the authorities.
+Additionally, food chemical industry follows the leads given them by these authorities.
 Both parties can gain by applying new risk assessment models (e.g. less risk, better understood risks, better integration of new knowledge, comparable measures for different effects).
 Results are brought to the market in various forms, e.g. as research underlying internet softwareapplications such as the Monte Carlo Risk Assessment (MCRA) system, and stand-alone applications such as the newly developed Integrated Probabilistic Risk Assessment (IPRA) model.

 Biometris collaborates within Wageningen University & Research with the Department of Human Nutrition, on a national scale with RIVM, and with partners in EU projects, EFSA and ISO working groups.
 This enables a scientifically leading role in national and international collaborations with RIVM, NVWA, EFSA, European Commission and the agrochemicals industry.